AlexanderFillbrunn/target-platform-manager/README.md

 `python target-platform.py update tp1`

-Downloads a new copy of the target platform tp1 under the configured URL.
+Downloads a new copy of the target platform with the name tp1 under the configured URL.
 The current target platform is saved as a backup (if a backup is not already present).

 `python target-platform.py restore tp1`